 Day-To-Day

 Even simple tasks like sitting in the living room with my housemates because of a never-ending battle with my own mind.
-Don’t even get me started about trying to go food shopping
+Don’t even get me started about trying to go food shopping.

-On a day-to-day basis, my coping strategy was to keep myself dangerously dehydrated to try and manage my anxiety and to avoid a psychotic episode.
+On a day-to-day basis, my coping strategy was to keep myself dangerously dehydrated to try to manage my anxiety and to avoid a psychotic episode.
 This was especially difficult during the hotter months when I’d be struggling to balance my dehydration with the effects of heatstroke.
 It was a terrible way to live.

 I could barely function.
 I tried getting help from professionals, but every antipsychotic and antidepressant they gave me would cause a psychotic episode.
 No one understood how important my homeostasis was to me avoiding a psychotic episode.